Free exercise library

 Compound those small improvements over weeks and months, and suddenly you're painting at a level you couldn't have imagined when you started.

-Once I started painting very consistently—even for short periods, a minimum of fifteen to twenty minutes, maybe half an hour a day—that's when things really clicked.
+A cornerstone of my philosophy is repetition and consistency.
+Once I started painting very consistently—even for short periods, fifteen to twenty minutes a day—that's when things really clicked.

 Every day I do something related to watercolour.
 An exercise, a small painting, some sketching.
-Worst case, I clean my palette and rinse my brushes.
 Just something that connects me to my art practice.
+That consistency is how you improve over time.

+Here's a tip that accelerated my learning more than anything else: don't just paint something once and move on.
 After every painting or exercise, think critically about what went well and what you want to improve.
 Then do it again.

 Those "failed" paintings aren't failures—they're stepping stones.
 Every single one teaches you something.
 The artists who improve fastest are the ones who can look at an unsuccessful painting, identify what went wrong, and try again without beating themselves up.